zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-* User has deployed Kubernetes using Cluster API and has it connected as Azure Arc-enabled Kubernetes cluster.
+* User has deployed Kubernetes cluster using Cluster API and has it connected as Azure Arc-enabled Kubernetes cluster.

 * User is editing the environment variables on the Shell script file (1-time edit) which then be used throughout the extension deployment.